 405a.
 A person who participates in the taking by means of a riot of another person from the lawful custody of a peace officer is guilty of a felony, punishable by imprisonment pursuant to subdivision (h) of Section 1170 for two, three, or four years.”

-- starting a riot after police arrest a friend in order to help him escape.
+- starting a riot after police arrest a friend in order to help them escape.

 - after being taken into custody, yelling at others to start a riot to help break free.